Transfer data from Amazon S3 to your Managed ClickHouse® cluster and vice versa

 With Transfer, you can optimize the resulting tables to your needs during the data migration process.
 You only collect data in Amazon S3, but you perform all the transformations in DoubleCloud.

-The Transfer service has the following key features:
+Transfer has the following key features:

 • Supports 4 data types - CSV, parquet, Avro, and JSON Lines.